RileyAfencl/Portfolio/README.md

 If you are looking to contact me for any reason, please shoot me an email at: RileyAfencl@gmail.com

 ### About Me
 Hey!
 I'm Riley Fencl—a former bartender turned data scientist.
-Years of engaging with people behind the bar taught me how to read between the lines, tell compelling stories, and communicate to any audience in any environment.
+Years of engaging with people behind the bar taught me how to read between the lines, understand people, and communicate effectively to any audience.
 I specialize in using R and Python to uncover insights and build predictive models, with a strong interest in machine learning.
 My portfolio showcases projects where I break down complex data and make it actionable.
 I’m always looking for opportunities to blend analytical rigor with clear communication to drive impact.
 Welcome to my portfolio!

 ### Projects
 These are my top 3 projects that demonstrate my skills the best!
 All of these projects can be found in my projects repository at: https://github.com/RileyAfencl/Projects